sfbrigade/intentional-walk-server/README.md

 ## Server management commands

-Note: see the instructions in the next quick reference section to start/log in to a running server container to perform the following actions.
+Note: see the instructions in the next quick reference section to start/log in to a running server container and perform the following actions within the container CLI.

  * To create an admin user that can log in to the web views: